riccardogvn/AIKoBOT/README.md

 python -m venv .venv
 .\.venv\Scripts\activate
 ```
-4.Install the required dependencies in the virtual environment :
+4. Install the required dependencies in the virtual environment :
 `pip install -r requirements.txt`
-5.Launch the chat service locally :
+5. Launch the chat service locally :
 `streamlit run src/Home.py`

 #### That's it!
 The service is now up and running locally. 🤗